Prohibited Substances Decontamination In QLD

 - General unwellness in the household – particularly in children

-Jim’s will assess the property by conducting a swab test for the presence of meth.
+Jim’s Hazardous Material Removal QLD will assess the property by conducting a swab test for the presence.
 This test can single out contaminated areas and pinpoint any furnishings or materials that are too contaminated to be cleaned.
 This process will allow you to identify the condition of the property before any remediation begins.

 Following testing, our team will identify the affected areas of the property and put together a remediation action plan.

-Our technicians will document the areas that have sustained methamphetamine contamination and will investigate whether any disposal occurred in or around the property – burning, dumping, burying etc. Jim’s will also test whether any systems such as plumbing or electrical have been damaged and require replacing.
+Our technicians will document the areas that have sustained contamination and will investigate whether any disposal occurred in or around the property – burning, dumping, burying etc. Jim’s Hazardous Material Removal QLD will also test whether any systems such as plumbing or electrical have been damaged and require replacing.

-In order to properly decontaminate any affected areas and return a property to a safe condition, a Jim’s Hazardous Material Removal professional will:
+In order to properly decontaminate any affected areas and return a property to a safe condition, Jim’s Hazardous Material Removal professionals will safely:

 - Remove and dispose of any loose material including household items, furniture, personal belongings etc.